GiulioFischietti/auth-assignment/docs.md

 This approach facilitates local development, testing and API inspection, allowing individual services to be accessed independently without introducing additional infrastructure components.

-In a production environment, however, exposing every service publicly is generally discouraged.
-A dedicated API Gateway or reverse proxy (such as NGINX)
+In a production environment, however, a dedicated API Gateway or reverse proxy such as NGINX should be integrated.
 ### Transport Security

 Communication currently occurs over HTTP to simplify local development.